-From 21 January 2019, people will be able to apply for the EU Settlement Scheme.
-Anyone currently living in the UK who is an EU citizen will have to apply to it by 30 June 2021 in order to be allowed to stay in the country.
+Anyone currently living in the UK who is an EU citizen will have to apply to the EU Settlement Scheme by 30 June 2021 in order to be allowed to stay in the country.

 Successful applicants will be given either settled or pre-settled status.